andrejcarlo/mpc_drone/README.md

 **Important**: In order to run the simulation, you must have GUROBI licensed and available to use as a solver.
 The environment contains the gurobi package, and if one of the following scripts is ran, it will look for a license on your local machine.

+In addition, to the following `main.py` notebooks have been provided to run simulations for various parameter changes of the MPC.

 ### Reference tracking

+To simulate a simple point reference tracking run thef following

 `python main.py`